sivulich/almaFintechDemo/readme.md

 For development purposes the default user is admin with password admin.

+## Top Level Description
+### Models
+This project uses 4 basic models:
+ - User: User model provided in the Django framework
+ - Profile: User extension to store specific information.
+Links a user to accounts he has access.
+ - Account: Holds a certain balance in a specific currency.
+ - Transfer: Represents an exchange of a certain balance between accounts of the same currency.

+### Users
+Two types of users where implemented:
+ - Admin: Has the is_staff flag on.
+Has full access to the backend.
+ - User: Has access to its accounts, he can only create transfers and return transfers that he received.

+### Considerations

+ - Users can have many accounts listed in their profile.
+ - Admins have full access to all models.
+ - No balance concilitation was implemented for edits to account balances.
+ - No advanced database protection was used.
+ - All secrets are provided on the code to make a simpler development, a .env should be used to distribute secrets in a real project.

 ## Project structure
 ### almaFintech
 Alma fintech is the root of the project, contains the django settings and routing information.